ModDota/moddota.github.io/_articles/scripting/item-drop-system.md

 end
 ```

-### 4. Extending the solution to allow multiple drops of the same item
+## Step 4.
+Extending the solution to allow multiple drops of the same item

 The way Lua KV tables work, it's not possible to have more than 1 of the same index, so if we were to add 2 "item_name1" entries both with some chance value, LoadKeyValues would fail.